 If you have just finished a thru hike, or long section hike, on the Appalachian Trail, adjusting to life back in the ‘real world’ afterwards can be ridiculously hard.

-I know it’s a little early to be talking about, even thinking about, what you will do after your thru-hike or LASH is over.
+I know it’s a little early to be talking about, even thinking about, what you will do after your Appalachian Trail thru-hike or LASH is over.

-But, sometimes, it is so hard to keep these thoughts and anxieties at bay.
-Especially, when you have zero plans for what's coming next.
-I know, I've been there!
+But, sometimes, it is so hard to keep these thoughts, anxieties and post-trail depression at bay.
+Especially, when you have zero plans for what’s coming next.
+I know, I’ve been there!
 [Read more…] about Not sure what to do after a thru hike?
 Read on.

 Many long distance hikers can be blindsided by what they experience after their hike is over.
 Some call it 'post trail depression' or post-trail blues.